 - Remove all pins and enjoy your project.

 Steam blocking works great for all types of fabric but can be dangerous.
 If you’re not careful, you can end up felting your natural fibers or melting/killing your synthetic fibers.

 One great advantage of steaming is that it is much faster than wet blocking.
 Great for last-minute projects.

-Let’s be honest, this extra step of blocking can be a burden.
+But let’s be honest, this extra step of blocking can be a burden.
 Sometimes you just want to start enjoying your project directly.
 I get you!

-A few examples of projects I didn’t block:
+Here are a few examples of projects I didn’t block: